ihsan-agile/ihsan-agile-guide/muhasabah-retrospective-template.md

 **This is tazkiyah:** Moving from assumption to consultation, from ego to humility.

-### Example 3: Ethical Debt Awareness
+### Example 3: Undisclosed Ethical Risk

 **Sprint 1 Retrospective:**
-- **Muhāsabah:** "We skipped privacy review to ship faster - we created privacy debt"
+- **Muhāsabah:** "We skipped privacy review to ship faster - we introduced undisclosed privacy risk"
 - **Recognition:** "We knew it was wrong but did it anyway because of deadline pressure"
 - **Why?** "We're afraid to push back on stakeholders"
-- **Tawbah:** "Privacy debt goes to top of next sprint backlog.
-We'll also discuss with stakeholders why privacy reviews are non-negotiable"
+- **Tawbah:** "The undisclosed privacy risk is addressed immediately.
+We will inform affected stakeholders, clarify why privacy reviews are non-negotiable, and ensure remediation is prioritised rather than deferred."

 **Sprint 2 Retrospective:**
-- **Muhāsabah:** "We addressed privacy debt immediately and had the conversation with stakeholders"
+- **Muhāsabah:** "We addressed the undisclosed privacy risk immediately and had the conversation with stakeholders"
 - **Celebrate:** "Stakeholders understood when we explained the ethical risk - they support privacy reviews"
 - **Recognition:** "Our fear of pushback was unfounded"
 - **DoD Update:** "Privacy review mandatory, no exceptions"